jramosf/terraform-provider-cloudflare/docs/resources/managed_headers.md

 - `zone_id` (String) The zone identifier to target for the resource.

 ### Optional

+-> You can find which headers are available with the [List Managed Transforms API](https://developers.cloudflare.com/api/operations/managed-transforms-list-managed-transforms).

 - `managed_request_headers` (Block Set) The list of managed request headers. (see [below for nested schema](#nestedblock--managed_request_headers))
 - `managed_response_headers` (Block Set) The list of managed response headers. (see [below for nested schema](#nestedblock--managed_response_headers))